Mo-Ko/MockGen/docs/Architecture.md

 -   `mockapi/services/ai_client.py`: The dedicated **AI connector**.
 Its sole responsibility is to build prompts from templates, communicate with the LLM providers (OpenAI/Gemini), and parse the structured JSON response.
 -   `mockapi/services/mock_manager.py`: The **state manager** for mock APIs.
 It dynamically creates and mounts new API routers onto the main FastAPI application at runtime.
 -   `mockapi/services/graphql_handler.py`: A specialized module that dynamically creates an executable GraphQL schema and mock resolvers using the `ariadne` library.
 -   `mockapi/core/config.py`: The single source of truth for all configuration, using Pydantic to manage both application constants and environment variables.
+Environment variables are loaded from `backend/.env` in local/dev, or injected by Docker Compose in containers.
 -   `mockapi/prompts/`: A directory containing the structured prompt templates that guide the AI's schema generation, forming the "intelligent" core of the application.

 ## Data Flow for API Generation